Identity & Access Management (IAM)

 .build();

-// Service fetches a temporary DB password from Vault (valid for 1 hour)
+// Service fetches temporary DB credentials from Vault (valid 1 hour)

 @Bean